Skip to main content

 • Board replacement should follow motor and harness checks, not replace them.

-Send the H6 error code and blinking light, a clear display photo and blinking-light video if the unit shows one, and York model sticker.
-Send the model sticker so the matching official row can be checked quickly.
-We can help separate motor, obstruction, harness, and board-output checks.
+Before booking, send: H6 error code and blinking light, a clear display photo and blinking-light video if the unit shows one, York model stickers, affected rooms, operating state when the code appeared, and fan noise or no-airflow symptoms.

 WhatsApp us